 Starring Christian Bale, Anne Hathaway, Tom Hardy, Marion Cotillard, Ben Mendelsohn, Michael Caine, Morgan Freeman, Liam Neeson, Cillian Murphy, Gary Oldman, Joseph Gordon-Levitt

-When relatively unknown, at least in mainstream circles, film maker Christopher Nolan took on the Batman reboot all those years ago, who could have predicted what came next?
+When relatively unknown, at least in mainstream circles, filmmaker Christopher Nolan took on the Batman reboot all those years ago, who could have predicted what came next?
 I don’t recall any significant anticipation for the first film, Batman Begins, leading up to its release, but, for those who saw it, we knew it signaled something different.
 The first part of Nolan’s epic trilogy went beyond just a, “darker take on the material,” as it is so often billed and as it was promoted then.
 It was an intelligent action picture, an ensemble character drama, a crime epic.
 I didn’t realize how incredibly ridiculous the previous four Batman films were until Christopher Nolan’s Batman; especially Batman Forever and Batman and Robin.
 Can you even explain the plot of Batman Forever?
-What is The Riddler’s (played hilariously, the film’s saving grace, by Jim Carrey) master plan?
+What is The Riddler’s (played hilariously by Jim Carrey, the film’s saving grace, ) master plan?
 To put televisions on people’s heads?
 I love Michael Keaton’s take on the Batman, an almost unexplained, enigmatic man.
-Batman gets more screen time than Bruce Wayne it feels like in the first, 1989’s Batman, but even that picture with its Jack Nicholson dancing around to a not new Prince soundtrack, submerged into goofiness at times.
+Batman gets more screen time than Bruce Wayne it feels like in the first version, 1989’s Batman, but even that picture with Jack Nicholson dancing around to a hot new Prince soundtrack submerged into goofiness at times.
 Christopher Nolan grounded his take on the Batman in reality, or as close to as possible with the material.
 Gone are the half-human, half-penguin antagonists of yore, and in come the very human, philosophic villains of the Dark Knight Trilogy.
-Every villain in the series has a philosophy, a compelling one to boot, and one of the main struggles is for Batman, while being seduced by this philosophy, to stand up and prove it false.
+Every villain in the series has a philosophy, a compelling one to boot, and one of the main struggles is for Batman while being seduced by this philosophy, to stand up and prove it false.
 Each villain’s philosophy essentially came down to, “humans are inherently bad,” and Gotham is not worth saving.
-Watching these films, seeing the level of corruption and depravity the city is immersed in, I’d be inclined to agree, but Nolan’s Batman never does, and this is the foundation of the new Batman’s (now, the benchmark Batman) heroism.
+Watching these films, seeing the level of corruption and depravity the city is immersed in, I’d be inclined to agree, but Nolan’s Batman never does, and this is the foundation of the new Batman (now, the benchmark Batman’s) heroism.
 As played by Christian Bale, considered a strong actor with a cult following before the series made him an A-list movie star, Batman is the brooding, thoughtful hero we deserved.

 When the film starts out, we get a spectacular sequence showing off impressive stunt work in the air as Bane and his cronies demolish a plane and set their mysterious plot in motion.
 Cut to Gotham, and we learn while on the surface this once chaotic city is now at peace, that peace is rather tenuous and comes at the expense of truth.
 Batman and Commissioner Gordon (Oldman) have propagated the idea that Harvey Dent was a hero who died for the city at the hands of Batman, which somehow is responsible for the current state of the city.
 It’s been eight years since the events of the Dark Knight.
 No one has seen or heard from Batman or Bruce Wayne in that time (or put two and two together apparently).
 It’s no longer young Batman as it was in Batman Begins.
 He’s older now, physically old.
 We see the toll Batman’s taken on Bruce Wayne.
 We’re introduced to Catwoman (played by Anne Hathaway) as she steals from Bruce, and flirts a little.
 She later warns him that something huge is coming, something bad.
 She knows about Bane.
 Bane has taken over leadership of the League of Shadows, picking up where Ra’s al Ghul left off in his determination to destroy Gotham, or really to purge the city.
 In essence, playing Old Testament God, wiping out civilization, to start over again anew.